The Asymmetry Nobody Talks About

 - Keep exact negatives only for specific queries where the individual words could appear in legitimate searches.

-This restructuring typically reduces a negative keyword list from 200+ entries to 30-40 entries that block more waste, more durably, with less ongoing maintenance.
+This restructuring typically reduces a negative keyword list from 200 or more entries down to 30 to 40 entries that block more waste, more durably, with less ongoing maintenance.

 Why This Gets Worse Over Time